The name of the Association shall be International Secure Information Governance & Management Association

 Whenever any vacancy shall occur on the Interim Board or Board of Directors by death, resignation, or otherwise, the same shall be filled by a majority vote of the remaining members of the Board of Directors at the next regular meeting of the Board, unless such vacancy occurs during a meeting, in which event the vacancy shall be filled at once.
 The person so chosen shall hold office for the full-unexpired portion of the term of his predecessor and shall be eligible for re-election for the term immediately thereafter.
 Any individual appointed to fill a vacancy on the Board of Directors must have the requisite qualifications as defined herein.

-Any director may be removed from office, with or without cause, by the consent of all of the members of the Board Directors except the director to be removed at a duly noticed meeting at which the director to be removed is given the option of participating, should she or he so desire.
+Any director may be removed from office, with or without cause, by the consent of three-quarters of the members of the Board Directors except the director to be removed at a duly noticed meeting at which the director to be removed is given the option of participating, should she or he so desire.

 The Association shall indemnify and hold harmless each director and each officer of the Association against and from all loss, cost, and reasonable expenses hereafter incurred by him/her in the payment, settlement, or defense of any claim, suit, or proceeding brought against him/her because he/she is or has been such director or officer, or because of any action alleged to have been taken or omitted by him/her as a director or officer.
 The rights of indemnification and exoneration occurring under this Article shall apply whether or not such person continues to be a director or officer at the time any loss, cost, or expense is suffered or incurred.
 Such rights shall not apply in relation to any matter: (1) as to which such director or officer shall be adjudged in final judgment in such suit or proceeding to be liable for willful misconduct or for his own negligence; or (2) as to which, if there is no final judgment, the members of the Association, at the time the subject is first presented to them for determination, by majority vote, determine that such director or officer has suffered or incurred such loss, cost, or expense as the result of his/her willful misconduct or negligence.
 The rights provided herein shall not be deemed exclusive of any other rights to which such person may otherwise be entitled, nor shall this provision restrict the right of the Association to indemnify or reimburse him/her in any proper case even though not specifically provided for herein.
 The rights provided for herein shall apply to persons who act or have acted at the request of this Association either as directors or officers of other associations in which this Association is or has been interested as an investor, creditor, of for any other reason in the interest of the members of the Association or in any other capacity.